How can underwater noice be effectively reduced?

 The Marine Strategy Framework Directive includes two indicators (D11C1 and D11C2) on introduced energy, including underwater noise, whereby Member States are to establish threshold values of noise levels that do not adversely affect the marine environment.

-SEARICA, in conjunction with the International Fund for Animal Welfare (IFAW), is hosting a roundtable event to address how underwater noise can be effectively reduced.
-Our speakers will provide multi-sectoral insights further enabling the development of D11 implementation measures.
+SEARICA, in conjunction with the International Fund for Animal Welfare (IFAW), hosted a roundtable event to address how underwater noise can be effectively reduced.
+Our speakers provided multi-sectoral insights further enabling the development of D11 implementation measures.

 You can access their presentations here-below.